lichkitsch/old_campaigns/fae/story.md

 He has a partner named Red, an older gentleman with an addictive personality and a string of ex-wives.
 Red is gruff, but he's still in relatively good shape considering his habits.
 Fox doesn't like being around Red for longer than he has to, and his demeanor has led to his co-workers branding him with secret nicknames like "soldier", "spot", and "tight-ass prick".
 He hasn't made friends, save for a rescue cat he named Tom and a kind barista (Fern) who always remembers his name.

+## Alder Danann
+Alder is the king of the Seelie Court and CEO of Oberon Electronics.
+The royals of the Seelie Court have made strides in the human world by merging magic and technology, encouraging progress on both fronts.
+Alder inherited an already booming business and has become complacent in his duties as king, choosing instead to spend his time and energy on growing the business and keeping the crown on the back-burner.
+After all, the Fey might have magic but, in the human world, money is power.

+## Maple Danann
+Maple Danann, mayor of Paragon City, worked hard to position herself as a political icon and important figure in the city.
+She's busy with her political games and keeping the city happy, and she's enjoying the second side of the coin of power in the human world.

+By covering business and politics, the royal heads of the Seelie Court are rising quickly to influence mankind, an effort started by the Seelie Court three generations back.
+The original hope was that by becoming influencers, the Seelie might affect the humans in a way that would heal the wounds that the humans inflicted on the planet.
+That dream, it seems, has been long buried by the simple race to power which has taken the king and queen quite thoroughly.

+## Fern
+Fern is a dryad who works by day as a barista at The Copper Cup, a cafe on the outskirts of the Sprawl.
+At night she uses her affinity for healing magic and sates her love of action by volunteering as a ring medic for the Brawl at the Sprawl.
+Fern is a tall, willowy woman with dark skin, auburn hair, and bright golden eyes.
+She's a gifted healer and a lover of nature, a firm believer in the old laws by which the Fey live.

+## The Old Laws
+The Fey live by a handful of laws that were laid down in the distant past, some say that they were whispered to the original spirits by Mother Earth herself:
+1. Wheel - What you give, so shall you receive.
+3. Tooth - Eat, as you shall someday be eaten.

 What is your character’s name?
 Does the character have a nickname?
 : Adrien Fox, goes by "Fox" / Foxglove the Unseelie Prince